 But the objective of money laundering is to convert it from its original source so that the next organization involved in the layer in the movement of that money does not suspect its source, and ergo report it.
 Take for example, washing money by refining at a casino – if its money laundering then there is a predicate offence from whence the funds were tied and so there is no secret as to the source of the funds and neither is there a secret that the funds in this example were laundered at casino because the casino, as with all reporting entities, record and report the transaction.

 The person, after refining, obtains a casino cheque which they then take to a bank for deposit.
 The bank in the example is not suspicious as to the source of funds because they see that, on its face, it is from a casino and involved winnings.
 Unless we are dealing with cash, it is not difficult to trace funds.

-In any event, Ms. Tan was found liable to the Bank because she could not explain or prove that the money in her possession was not proceeds of crime, so a reverse onus was imposed upon her.
+In any event, Ms. Tan was found liable to the Bank of China because she could not explain or prove that the money in her possession was not proceeds of crime, so a reverse onus was imposed upon her.

 In terms of a precedent, the Supreme Court of British Columbia seems to have set precedent that it is permissible to rely solely upon evidence in foreign proceedings for cases of money laundering in the civil context to reclaim assets and secondly, that a reverse onus applies whereby a defendant must prove that money is their possession is not proceeds of crime.

 It is not known whether the defendants appealed the case on the ground that it established new law in Canada in respect of the reverse onus, and its constitutionality.